 - applesauce

 Just like fruit, whole vegetables have a lot of fiber.
-Once they’re cooked, the fiber will be partially broken down and easier to digest.
+Once cooked, the fiber is partially broken down and easier to digest.

-You can cook your vegetables at home or find canned varieties on the shelves at your local grocery store.
-Potatoes without skin and tomato sauces are other options for low-fiber vegetables.
+You can cook your vegetables at home or find canned varieties at your local grocery store.

 - spinach